inckie/AnotherGlass/README.md

 # AnotherGlass for Google Glass

-Companion application to handle Google Glass communication with a phone without Glass related Google Services.
+Companion application to handle **Google Glass Explorer Edition** communication with a phone without official My Glass application and related Google Services.

 Currently, the application can:
  * pass GPS data from the phone to the Glass
  * forwarding ongoing and one-shot notifications to the Glass